rdsilver/react-p5/README.md

 #### With p5.sound + next.js (or other framework which has support for SSR)

 This question also is frequently asked and the only difference from the normal aprouch is that in SSR mode the react-p5 lib should not be loaded because p5 doesn't support SSR and there is no sense for it to be support.
-So, if you are using react-p5 plus next.js and you need p5.sound as well, then try to use dynamic imports as in the code below which definitelly will help you.
+So, if you are using react-p5 plus next.js and you need p5.sound as well, then try to use dynamic imports as in the code below which definitely will help you.

 ```javascript
 import dynamic from 'next/dynamic'